psevdaisthisi/docker-containers/README.md

 # Environment and Usage
 These containers and scripts were tested under macOS Big Sur (Intel) and macOS Ventura (Apple Silicon) using GNU bash >= `v3.2.47` and Docker Desktop 4.20.1.
-There's a very good change that they also run on Linux and Windows/WSL but I haven't tested those yet.
+There's a very good chance that they also run on Linux and Windows/WSL but I haven't tested those yet.

 All containers are managed the same way, except where noticed otherwise: